 Whilst polycotton tents offer some great advantages, you should always be aware of the differences they have that may not be as appealing to you.

-The higher ratio of cotton, 65% to 35% polyester means that the material is thicker and therefore that bit heavier than you would expect with a polyester tent.
+The mix of cotton fibres and polyester means that the material is thicker and therefore that bit heavier than you would expect with a polyester tent.
 The blend of this fabric also results in a slight increase in your overall pack size.
-However, the Polycotton fabric used by Vango is the lightest kind available so weight is only slightly affected.
 Therefore, if you have space in the car and don’t mind that little extra weight, then you should definitely consider a polycotton tent when looking at your options.

 Due to the high-quality nature of the fabric, Polycotton tents tend to be a little bit pricier than your standard polyester tents.
 However, if you look at its longevity, breathability and other superior features, this price difference is easily understandable.